cmizumoto/small-projects/README.md

 15- Increment Counter

 - This effect is usually used when you want to makes the values bigger or give attention to it.

+16- Water Tracker

+- Good for health apps, interactive way to keep track of your water intake.